kshv195/Hadoop_Session1_Assignment4/README.md

 # Hadoop_Session1_Assignment4

-In this assignment, you need to perform the given tasks.
+In this assignment, I need to perform the given tasks.

 Task:3
 Create a file max-temp.txt in local FS.